packnback/site/packnback.github.io/content/blog/asymmetric_encryption.md

 works, I'll just summarize the parts we will be using.

 - A key is two parts, public and private.
-- A message can be encrypted and addressed to the public key.
+- A message can be encrypted and addressed to a key.
+- The public part of a key can be freely distributed.
-- An encrypted message can only be decrypted by the corresponding private key.
+- An encrypted message can only be decrypted by the corresponding private key part.
-- A message can be 'signed' by a private key.
+- A message can be 'signed' by someone with the private key part.
-- A message signature can be verified as authentic using the corresponding public key.
+- A message signature can be verified as authentic using the corresponding public key part.

-# An example Encrypted email
+# Encrypted email

 A good example of a model we could emulate is gpg encrypted email.
 Anyone can send encrypted emails to an email server, but the email contents are encrypted and addressed